 User Guide

 MRpro is a MR image reconstruction and processing framework specifically developed to work well with pytorch.
-The data classes utilize torch tensors for storing data such as MR raw data or reconstructed image data.
-Where possible batch parallelisation of pytorch is utilized to speed up image reconstruction.
+The data classes utilize torch.Tensor for storing data such as MR raw data or reconstructed image data.
+Operators are implemented as torch.nn.Module where possible batch parallelisation of pytorch is utilized to speed up image reconstruction.

 MRpro is designed to work directly from MR raw data using the MRD data format.